viur-framework/flare/docs/doc_guide/10_configuration.rst

 Flare config
 ------------------------

-Here are some defaultvalues are configured.
+Here are some default values configured.

  - flare.icon.svg.embedding.path
 	- defines the basepath for the used svg icons.